30 ways for simple thrifty living

 #24.
 Help things last longer

-- Use less than what is suggested in the instructions.
-This works for shampoo, detergent, and cleaners.
+- Use less than the suggested amount for products like shampoo, detergent, and cleaners.

 #25.
 Learn to say no